LdDl/odam/ROADMAP.md

 * Extend configuration of conf.json file.
     * Allow to configure draw methods for each type of detected objects
 * Additional field 'targeted objects' (it's called 'detect_classes' actually) in [odam.VirtualLine](virtual_lines.go#11) struct.
 After it's done odam.VirtualLine will be able to detect e.g. only pedestrians or only motorbikes
+* Move to full OpenCV (no [go-darknet](https://github.com/LdDl/go-darknet) is needed since OpenCV does stuff).
+See https://github.com/LdDl/odam/pull/21

 ### W.I.P
 * design: current BBoxes and text info on imshow()/mjpeg-server are...ugly